 Okay, I admit it – I hate breakfast.
 I’m not a huge fan of early eating, but I also really hate making breakfast for my kids.
-It doesn’t help that I am not a morning person.
-So, having to deal with grumpy kids who inherited my hatred for mornings is essentially my worst nightmare.
+Having to deal with grumpy kids who inherited my hatred for mornings is essentially my worst nightmare.

 Because of this, I really love morning meals that are as quick as humanly possible.
 Once the weather turns warmer, I make veggie smoothies like these easy spinach smoothies every single morning because there is nothing easier.

 But some days, my kids want something a little more, and my mom guilt kicks in.
 I love having quick options on hand.
 Enter: make ahead breakfast cookie recipes.

 Okay, so you’re sitting there thinking, uh, Morgan, baking take some work,